-We are a data- and technology-driven marketplace.
-Our marketplace is built on a SaaS-enabled infrastructure with comprehensive functionalities that support the entire lifecycle of real estate transactions from initial users acquisition and leads generation to listing management and transaction workflow management, and further to payment and closing management.
+We are a data- and technology-driven platform.
+Our platform is built on an infrastructure with comprehensive functionalities that support the entire lifecycle of real estate transactions from initial users acquisition and leads generation to listing management and transaction workflow management, and further to payment and closing management.
 Empowered by our platform infrastructure, we have developed our database and AI and big data-driven technologies specifically for our agent and transaction focused business model.
-Our marketplace provides participants with access to extensive data and powerful data analytic tools and is designed to be highly scalable while maintaining a high level of data security.
+Our platform provides participants with access to extensive data and powerful data analytic tools and is designed to be highly scalable while maintaining a high level of data security.